 Maui Huliau Foundation will introduce a film created by one of their students in partnership with the Benioff Ocean Initiative.
 Students traveled to Kamilo Beach on the southeast coast of the island of Hawaii, known for its accumulation of plastic marine debris from the Great Pacific Garbage Patch, to learn more about marine debris.
 This film was was created as Hawai'i contemplated joining over 60 places in the US to ban the use of throwaway styrofoam/polystyrene.

 Calling all filmmakers!
-Pacific Whale Foundation is seeking unique and meaningful short films for the 3rd Annual World Whale Film Festival.
+Pacific Whale Foundation is seeking unique and meaningful short films for the World Whale Film Festival.

-Submissions should be at least 3 minutes in length, no longer than 20 minutes and will be presented during the 2019 World Whale Film Festival on Friday, February 8 at the Historic IAO Theater in Wailuku, Maui.
+Submissions should be at least 3 minutes in length, no longer than 20 minutes and will be presented during the 2020 World Whale Film Festival on February 14.

 PAST films include

 All proceeds from the event support Pacific Whale Foundation's humpback whale research in Hawaii and other parts of the Pacific, marine education programs for local school children, as well as conservation programs including efforts to keep marine debris out of our oceans, prevent vessel-whale collisions, and end whaling worldwide.